Josef212/JayEngine/README.md

     ·Test LOG: Just a testing tool to check different log types on console.
     ·About: Open or close a window with some basic info.

-###FBX
-    ·Load prefab: Open a window with all prefabs that can be loaded to the scene.

 ##Hierarchy
     ·Here you can see all the scene hierarchy with all game objects on the current scene.
     ·Double click or click on the arrow to open the object and see all its childs and/or select the game object to watch it